jimcortez/spotipy_twisted/README.md

-# Spotipy - a Python client for The Spotify Web API
+# spotipy_twisted - a Python client for The Spotify Web API

 ## Description

+This is a forked package from https://github.com/plamere/spotipy.
+It uses tx requests to take advantage of twisted: https://github.com/tardyp/txrequests

 Spotipy is a thin client library for the Spotify Web API.